 Communications delivered via corporate systems are not private and are, as such, subject to management review and can be subpoenaed to serve as evidence in a court of law.

 What are some examples of company assets?

-- computer hardware and software
+- · Computer hardware and software

-- copiers and scanners
+- Copiers and scanners

-- telephones and voice mail systems
+- Telephones and voicemail systems

-- e-mail, Intranet and Internet access
+- Email, intranet, and internet access

-- office supplies, and
+- Office supplies

-- buildings and fixtures
+- · Buildings and fixtures

 Company assets may not be used for: